prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Test Harness/README.md

 #### Example 1

-For example click on the *Player* group button to display the player related requests and then click the *ChangeUserDetailsRequest* button to populate the JSON section with the request.
+For example, click on the *Player* functional area button to display the player-related requests and then click the *ChangeUserDetailsRequest* button to populate the *JSON* section with the request.

 ![](img/TestHarness/22.png)